eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

     var name: String
 }
 ```
-The struct is oversiplified for demonstration purposes.
+The struct is oversimplified for demonstration purposes.
 It holds two `String` properties for *author* and *name* of a book.

 The next step is that we create a book storage simply called `Books`: